maak-sdu/pyScattData/petra_p021_merge_tifs/README.md

-# Merging .tif files from *exsitu* total scattering
+# Merging .tif files from x-ray total scattering

 This code is written for merging subframes from total scattering experiments conducted on beamline P02.1, PETRA III, DESY.